Yandex Cloud

 4. Enter a name for the cluster.
 It must be unique within the folder.

-6. Select the environment where you want to create the cluster (you cannot change the environment once the cluster is created):
+6. Select the environment where you want to create your cluster (you cannot change the environment once the cluster is created):

 • PRODUCTION: For stable versions of your apps.